Nicholls, Australian Capital Territory: Lakes Golf Course

-The next phase of development of the golf course commenced in 2007(completed 2011) with the planting of thousands of native horticultural species and returning the 66 hectares area back to its natural environment, constructing well placed bunkers on each hole, rebuilding all the tee blocks and the construction of an extensive path system to cater for motorized carts and installing a computerized irrigation system.
-The cart paths navigate their way through the tree canopies providing excellent shade cover in the hot summer months.
-This golf course is now set amongst a native botanical garden and natural waterways which has seen an abundant return of native fauna and in addition the thousands of trees planted provided for carbon offsets.

 The Lakes golf course setting is picturesque and is located amongst lakes.
 The waterways provide a water source for maintaining the golf course with no potable water being used on the course.
 The new computerized irrigation system is able to take full advantage of the water in the lakes to ensure the course presents in an excellent condition even in the hottest driest summers.
 The Lakes Golf course is an eco sustainable development using as little water as possible since it also located well below the 100 year flood line and having the most modern irrigation systems available.